jbwashington/finesse/_posts/2016-1-4-foods-to-look-out-for-in-2016.md

+---
+layout: post
-# 3 Foods to look out for in 2016
+title: 3 Foods to Look Out For in 2016
+---
 There have been some pretty solid food additions to my diet in 2016, but there are 3 that stand out particularly:

   - Heavy Whipping Cream